Finding An Anxiety Service Dog

 Are service dogs available for mental health disabilities?

 Service animals are available for psychiatric services as well as physical service needs.
-Individuals who experience anxiety know that it can be just as disabling as a visible need.
+Individuals who experience anxiety disorders, like post traumatic stress disorder, know that it can be just as disabling as a visible need.
 Psychiatric service dogs provide a type of service that may even be more important when you consider that people who experience anxiety and other mental health disorders may not be able to communicate their needs and observers cannot simply look at them and see that something could be wrong.
 These dogs are trained to provide vital psychiatric service and to recognize stressors and the signs that their owners are entering a crisis.
 They know how to alert others and seek help and can take action to attempt to bring their owners out of the state they are entering.
 The type of service depends on the individual, but these service animals can be helpful, nonetheless.

 Can I afford a service dog?